We exist to better the the community around us.

 - Cooperation with the city on issues of neighborhood planning, improvements, code enforcement and other services.

-- Participation in the Old Oak Cliff Conservation League, an umbrella group of North Oak Cliff neighborhoods that is dedicated to preserving this historic part of Dallas.
+- Participation in Heritage Oak Cliff (formerly Old Oak Cliff Conservation League), an umbrella group of North Oak Cliff neighborhoods that is dedicated to preserving this historic part of Dallas.

-- Publication of a neighborhood newsletter and maintaining a neighborhood website.
+- Publication of a neighborhood newsletter and/or maintaining a neighborhood website.

 - Participation in community events such as the National Neighborhood Night Out and the Fall Fest neighborhood party.